*This has been adopted from “BBC Grammar Challenge” programme

 Christmas or Easter not the day only).

-include: from, to, at, in, by, on, into, onto, off, out, out of.
+These include: from, to, at, in, by, on, into, onto, off, out,

-buy some things.
+to buy some things.

 Some